potassco/mu-gringo/README.md

 clingo, this implementation is not meant to be used in practice.
 It is very inefficient, does not translate into a format accepted by existing ASP solvers, and only considers a very restricted input language.
-Instead, the algorithms here are implemented as simple and straight-forward as possible to give an idea how a grounder proceeds.
+Instead, the algorithms here are implemented as simple and straight-forward as possible with the goal to give an idea how a grounder proceeds.

 ## Usage